The 7 best open source Freshdesk alternatives for 2026

 Frappe Helpdesk is completely free and open source.
 Your only costs are related to hosting.
 You can either host it yourself or use their managed platform, Frappe Cloud, where plans are very affordable.

-This video provides an overview of the best Freshdesk alternatives, covering options for businesses of all sizes looking for a change.
+This video provides an overview of various help desk environments, covering options for businesses of all sizes looking to explore different support infrastructures.

 How to choose the right open source alternative